 In 2006, 2008, and 2013, Professor Gregg received the John Brennan Award for Outstanding Instruction to Graduate Students from the Graduate Student Association of Suffolk University.
 In April 2013, he presented an "Overview of Healthcare Reform and Possible Implications for Anesthesiology" at the New England Anesthesia Resident Conference at Brigham and Women's Hospital in Boston.

-Professor Gregg is a faculty associate in the American College of Healthcare Executives (ACHE) and a member of the Program Committee of ACHE of Massachusetts, the Society for Healthcare Strategy and Market Development (SHSMD) of the American Hospital Association, and the New England Society for Healthcare Strategy.
+Professor Gregg is a faculty associate in the American College of Healthcare Executives (ACHE) and a member of the ACHE of Massachusetts Board of Directors, representing the academic programs in the ACHE Higher Education Network (HEN).
+He is also a member of the Society for Healthcare Strategy and Market Development (SHSMD) of the American Hospital Association and the New England Society for Healthcare Strategy.

 MBA, New York University

 MA in Political Science, The Eagleton Institute of Politics, Rutgers University